holochain/docs-pages/src/tutorials/coreconcepts/hello_test.md

 \#S:CHECK=javascript

-Now in the `hello_helo` directory, run the test like this:
+Now in the `cc_tuts` directory, run the test like this:

 !!! note "Run in `nix-shell https://holochain.love`"
     ```bash